Background pattern

 Other medicines and Qdenga

-Qdenga can be administered with the hepatitis A vaccine or the yellow fever vaccine at a different injection site (another part of the body, usually the other arm) during the same visit.
+Qdenga can be administered with the hepatitis A vaccine, the yellow fever vaccine, or the human papillomavirus vaccine at a different injection site (a different part of the body, usually the other arm) during the same visit.

-Inform your doctor or pharmacist if you or your child are using, have used recently, or may need to use any other medicine or vaccine.
+Tell your doctor or pharmacist if you or your child are using, have recently used, or might use any other medicine or vaccine.

-• Medicines that affect your body's natural defenses (immune system) such as high doses of corticosteroids or chemotherapy.
-In this case, your doctor will not use Qdenga until 4 weeks after stopping treatment.
+• Medicines that affect the body's natural defenses (immune system) such as high doses of corticosteroids or chemotherapy.
+In this case, your doctor will not use Qdenga until 4 weeks after you stop treatment.
 This is because Qdenga may not work as well.

-• Medicines called "immunoglobulins" or hemoderivatives that contain immunoglobulins, such as blood or plasma.
-In this case, your doctor will not use Qdenga until 6 weeks have passed and, preferably, 3 months after stopping treatment.
+• Medicines called "immunoglobulins" or blood products that contain immunoglobulins, such as blood or plasma.
+In this case, your doctor will not use Qdenga until 6 weeks and preferably 3 months after you stop treatment.
 This is because Qdenga may not work as well.

 Pregnancy and breastfeeding